Sunday, 12 February 2017

 The Russian employer hired a cook for one week, the cooked worked very hard to provide meals for 6-8 people 3 times a day.
 The cook had to travel a long way (in Balinese terms) to work everyday and often worked over the agreed contract hours to complete all her obligations.
 Not once did she receive a complaint or have any of her food rejected.
 After one week the Russian employer sacked the employee and refused to pay her salary for the week (the agreed salary was 1.5 million Rp for a months work).

-new villas in Ubud.
+The second example is of an Italian employer who needed employees for his new villas in Ubud.
 He hired two girls and later a third.
 The third girl after one day was sacked and the employer demanded his money back from the agency.
 The Italian employer (after receiving the refund) a day later then called the third employee and asked her to come back to work at his villa, she continues to work their now (a rich villa owner, refusing to pay a small local company).
 After the first and second girls had worked for 1 month and 1 week the employer sacked them and only paid up for 1 month.
 None of the guests had complained and the employees had made no trouble.

-Bali Krisna Service we believe that we have a real commitment to the rights of our employees.
+After having many conversations with my girlfriend who is the owner of Bali Krisna Service we believe that we have a real commitment to the rights of our employees.
 We do everything we can to push up the salaries of staff aiming for a minimum of around 1.3 million Rp for live in staff (food included) and 1.5 million Rp for live-out (food not included).
 This is still low and we are doing what we can to push it up further.
 For our babysitters we have some considerable success, some of our employees making as much as 5 million for the month.

 The fact is a well paid member of staff is a happy and hard-working member of staff.
 It is not right that all the suspicion is on the employees and they get the low salaries too.
 This is an endemic problem within the whole of Indonesia but the sentiment now is that it is changing.
 The era of corruption is starting to wane.
 I really don’t understand how people function in this country, everybody agrees that the average pay is 1 million Rp a month and the average cost of a Kos room (a one bedroom room with shared amenities) is about 500,000Rp.